This post may contain affiliate links. Click for complete disclosures.

 - In a separate bowl, whisk the eggs and sugar together until it is light and fluffy - This helps get the nice cracked top on the brownies.

 - Remove the chocolate from the heat and let it rest while you whisk in the vanilla and salt into the egg mixture.

-- Whisk in the cocoa powder to the melted chocolate,
+- Whisk the cocoa powder into the melted chocolate,

 - Shift the flours and fold them into the batter.